|

 actually flying on!
 Take note of both the phone and airport agent›s

+names, just in case.
 To show that you’re a real road warrior, before you

 walk away from the desk, ask for an airport meal coupon.
 If your delay is